Woman wounded in fatal shooting of Marcellis Stinnette disputes Waukegan police narrative

 Waukegan police say one of their officers fatally shot Marcellis Stinnette, 19, and wounded his girlfriend, Tafara Williams, 20, in their car around midnight last Tuesday in the lakeside city about 40 miles north of Chicago.
 Stinnette and Williams were unarmed, police said.

-The police department has not named the officer, a Hispanic man who is a five-year veteran of the department.
+The police department has not named the officer, whom it identified as a Hispanic man who is a five-year veteran of the department.
 He was fired Friday.
 The initial police report said the officer was “in fear for his safety” after the vehicle Williams was driving moved in reverse toward him.

 That account contradicts the bedside testimony of Williams, who told reporters via Zoom at the news conference that after the officer arrived, she “drove away slowly because” she was “scared to get out of the car.”
 She said the officer started firing after she lost control of the vehicle and crashed.